FINASTRA EEA/UK/Switzerland PRIVACY NOTICE

 We collect and process Personal Information about you when you interact with us or our Sites.
 This includes:

-- Customer or Prospect Information: Customer or potential customer’s name, email address, business address, company-related information and website registration details such as user name/password details.
+- Customer or Prospect Information: Customer or potential customer’s name, email address, business address, purchase history and transaction data, company-related information and website registration details such as user name/password details.

 - Event Attendee and/or Sponsor Information: Name, email address, business address, company-related information, travel arrangements and meal preferences.